listeven989/email.dev/README.md

 # Why?

-You spent 2 weeks setting up campaigns on your favorite email outbound tool (instantly, replyio, lem something, ...).
+You spent 2 weeks setting up campaigns on your favorite email outbound tool (instantly, replyio, lem something).
 Your email outbounds are running great.

-Until you realize you need X feature.
+Then, you realize you need X feature.
+Or Y feature is broken in your current email tool.
+(Html emails coming out horribly wrong anyone?)

-That feature could ability to send long HTML emails.
-Or link tracking.
-Or figuring out the exact person who clicked into that specific link in your spiffy new email copy.

-Then you realize you are missing Y feature.
-Then, Z feature.
-And you _really_ need that Z feature for that next campaign.
+Opens tracking are horribly inaccurate.
+Link tracking is missing.

 **Whack.**

-Now you need to look for another email outbound alternative to do that X, Y, and Z feature. **again**
+Now you need to look for another email outbound alternative to do that X, Y, and Z feature or fix that A, B, C feature. **again**

 You spend hours digging through sites and forums testing different ones out.